au-ts/sddf/docs/developing.md

 Please feel free to open an issue on GitHub if there is something missing or something is not clear.

+We use an **ownership system** to manage code review for this repository.
+When opening a pull request, please consult `MAINTAINERS.md` to see who you should request review from.

+If changing `MAINTAINERS.md`, ensure that you do this via a pull request and receive approval from anybody who is added, changed, or removed from the list.

 ## Examples

 For each device class in sDDF, we have an example system in `examples/` to show